About this project

 Also remember to order the electronics needed for the build, listed below.
 Adafruit and Pimoroni run of stock on some of these sometimes, so order them asap and you should be all ready to go when your Noodle Pi kit arrives!

-NOTE: USA SHIPPING PRICE REDUCED! - I've been able to work out a way to ship Noodle Pi kits to US backers for CA$15 rather than the CA$30 listed in some of the rewards, but unfortunately I'm unable to update the shipping price in the rewards.
-So after the Kickstarter ends, I will refund CA$15 to US backers who paid CA$30 for shipping.
+UPDATE: USA SHIPPING PRICE REDUCED! - I've been able to work out a way to ship Noodle Pi kits to US backers for CA$15 rather than the CA$30 listed in some of the rewards, but unfortunately I'm unable to update the shipping price in the rewards.
+So after the Kickstarter ends, I will refund CA$15 to US backers (of Noodle Pi kits, not complete Noodle Pis) who paid CA$30 for shipping.

 Some Assembly Required